opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

 118    We also accept that in making an application for amendment, delay alone would not prevent the amendment being allowed.
 Yet, we must emphasise that where such an application is made late in the day, especially after the trial of the matter has been concluded, it will usually be the case that the prejudice to the other party would be greater.
 This is because he may have been deprived of the opportunity to seek discovery, adduce evidence, or cross-examine, on the unpleaded issues.

-119    Furthermore, in such cases, courts must also ensure that the party seeking to amend is not being given a second bite of the cherry: _Review Publishing Co Ltd & Anor v Lee Hsien Loong and another appeal_ [2010] 1 SLR 52 at [113].
+119    Furthermore, in such cases, courts must also ensure that the party seeking to amend is not being given a second bite of the cherry: _Review Publishing Co Ltd & Anor v Lee Hsien Loong and another appeal_ <span class="citation">[2010] 1 SLR 52</span> at [113].
 This in turn is consonant with the function of an appellate court which is to correct errors made at first instance and not to afford parties a re-hearing of their dispute on an entirely new basis.

 120    Applying these principles to the case before this Court, we disagreed with Ms Foo’s submission that the amendment sought would not prejudice the Respondent.
 First, the evidence adduced at trial on the other loans was very limited.
 Had these loans been pleaded, all the documents and facts relating to those loans would have been discovered and placed before the court.
 In the absence of those documents, it was not for us to speculate as to what they would have revealed.